John List (murderer): Television, film, and pop culture

 Over the years, List and his crimes have furnished inspiration for documentaries, television dramas and feature films.
-Examples include "Savior", season 6, episode 16 of the television series Law & Order; the 1987 film The Stepfather and its 2009 remake; the 1993 film Judgment Day: The John List Story, in which List was portrayed by Robert Blake; and the character Keyser Söze in the 1995 film The Usual Suspects.
+Examples include "Savior", season 6, episode 16 of the television series Law & Order; "Family Values", season 8 episode 9 of Law & Order: Criminal Intent; the 1987 film The Stepfather and its 2009 remake; the 1993 film Judgment Day: The John List Story, in which List was portrayed by Robert Blake; and the character Keyser Söze in the 1995 film The Usual Suspects.

-In 2008, John Walsh, the host of America's Most Wanted, donated the age-progressed bust by Frank Bender that played a pivotal role in List's apprehension to a forensic science exhibition at the National Museum of Crime & Punishment in Washington, D.C., whose collection was later moved to Alcatraz East Crime Museum in Pigeon Forge, Tennessee.

 A 1996 episode of the series Forensic Files discussed the List murders.
 A 2003 episode of the A&E series American Justice also detailed the case and featured an interview with List.
+In 2008, John Walsh, the host of America's Most Wanted, donated the age-progressed bust by Frank Bender that played a pivotal role in List's apprehension to a forensic science exhibition at the National Museum of Crime & Punishment in Washington, D.C., whose collection was later moved to Alcatraz East Crime Museum in Pigeon Forge, Tennessee.
 In 2015, the story was covered in the season 2, episode 2 of the Investigation Discovery TV series Your Worst Nightmare.
 The episode, "Murder House", premiered on November 18, 2015.
 The movie A Killer Next Door, based on the events that led to the capture of John List, was released in July 2020.

 In 2022, NJ Advance Media released Father Wants Us Dead, a podcast serial on the events.
 Also in 2022, Netflix released a seven-part dramatic fictional miniseries called The Watcher.
 Although it is a work of fiction based on a real article, much of the character John Graff was borrowed from the story of the John List murders.
 The character of John Graff, played by Joe Mantello, was identical to John List in several ways, such as his being an accountant, attending a Lutheran church, and murdering his family members and live-in mother, along with leaving music playing in the house and planning an alibi that would cause the bodies to remain undiscovered for several weeks.

-Talk show host and comedian Conan O'Brien stated on his June 25, 2025 podcast that he drove to New Jersey to attend List's trial while living in New York City as a writer for Saturday Night Live.